Prothon/chef-motd/templates/default/README.md

 Failover Domain Names:

-  The failover domains used for the VM resource must have matching 'nXX' suffixes.
+  The failover domains used for the VM resource must have matching `nXX` suffixes.
 Continuing the earlier example, the FOD names `primary_n01` and `primary_n02` would be good.